jgendreau77/2020/README.md

 - Added css code for scroll text
 - Added ccc folder and put style.cs file inside
 - Changed animation from 70s to 120s

+step-2
+- Added text to 3 paragraphs
+- Changed perspective in style.css from 450px to 600px